Our purpose and activities

 Members.
 The Club has about 100 members.
 While some members have specialist knowledge and others are beginners, all members have an interest in nature and the natural world.

 Meetings are held on the second Friday of each month (Feb-Dec) starting at 7.30 pm.
 The meeting usually has a guest speaker who presents a natural history topic.
 Visitors are welcome to attend.
-See our ‘Activities’ page for details.
+See our ‘Monthly meetings’ page for details.

 Projects.
 Members can get involved in different CFNC activities such as vegetation surveys, bird surveys, weed control and photo-points.
-See the Projects page for more details on these projects.
+See our ‘Projects’ page for more details on these projects.
 Contact the club – castlemainefnc@hotmail.com – if you would like to be involved with any of these projects.

 2022-2023